-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 If you conducted market research prior to adding copy to your business website, then you can apply the same concepts here.
 If you haven’t conducted market research in order to figure out your audience’s struggles, pain points, needs, and wants, you will want to do that first.

-Once you have your market research in hand, you will write a summary that appeals to your target audience/ideal clients.
+Once you have your market research, you will write a summary that appeals to your target audience/ideal clients.

 You will simply address their primary struggle and how you will be able to help them overcome that struggle.

-In the example above, you can see how I address the primary struggles that SEO agencies have when it comes to outsourcing SEO content: poor quality and writers’ lack of SEO knowledge.
-Then, I go on to explain how I do things differently, what to expect when working with me and how best to contact me.
+In the example above, you can see how I address the primary struggles that SEO agencies have when outsourcing SEO content: poor quality and writers’ lack of SEO knowledge.

+Then, I explain how I do things differently, what to expect when working with me and how best to contact me.

 Your summary section shouldn’t ramble on and on; it should be concise, targeted and written with a purpose.

 Get your message across as efficiently and effectively as possible so that you can move visitors along your profile funnel without delay.

 Experience section

-The experience section is where I see most business owners getting lazy and treating their profile like a resume.
+The experience section is where I see most business owners getting lazy and treating their profiles like a resume.
 I used to do this myself.
 Not anymore.

 Your experience section is another place to include LinkedIn SEO keywords and compelling copy that convinces users that you are the right fit for them.

-You do this by writing each Experience in a way that highlights what you took away from working at that company and the results you got for them.
+You do this by writing each experience in a way that highlights what you took away from working at that company and the results you got for them.

-Above is an example of how a LinkedIn user has used the experience section to include detailed summaries of the work she did at certain companies, the projects she was a part of and the results she generated through these projects.
+Above is an example of how a LinkedIn user has used the experience section to include detailed summaries of her work at certain companies, the projects she was a part of and the results she generated through these projects.

-For your own profile, you can mention things like percentage increase in traffic that you generated for an SEO client, an uptick in conversions for a Facebook ads client or how you increased a client’s business revenue year over year.

-Highlighting these results is a great way to show profile visitors that you not only have experience, but how you can replicate those results for them.
+Highlighting these achievements is a great way to show profile visitors that you have experience and can replicate those results for them.

-I suggest writing naturally here, rather than including a bulleted list of everything you have done.
+I suggest writing naturally here rather than including a bulleted list of everything you have done.
 Hand-pick your best examples and make them super compelling.

-Speak to what your potential clients are searching for and let them know how you can generate the results that they want.
+Speak to what your potential clients are searching for and tell them how you can generate the desired results.

 Top tips

-- Add experience items for each of your top clients (and link to their company profile), being sure to describe the work you did and the results you generated for them.
+- Add experience items for each of your top clients (and link to their company profile), describing the work you did and the results you generated for them.

 - Use layman’s terms whenever possible.
 Don’t assume that your audience knows what “CTR,” “schema markup,” “KPIs,” “keyword cannibalization” or other industry terms mean.

-- Remove any experience examples that irrelevant to the audience you aim to serve.
-If you offer SEO services to law firms, they don’t need to know that you were a Boy Scout in sixth grade or that you were party chair at your college fraternity.
+- Remove any experience examples irrelevant to the audience you aim to serve.
+If you offer SEO services to law firms, they don’t need to know that you were a Boy Scout in sixth grade or a party chair at your college fraternity.

 - Include references to any publications you write for or industry organizations you are a part of.